Eustaquio122/CV/README.md

 Worked mostly around automation for chatbots and analytics.
 Some relevant work:

-- Implemented the business logic and the database for a Spotify end of the year marketing campaign that ran almost entirely in an autmoated fashion
+- Implemented the business logic and the database for a Spotify end of the year marketing campaign that ran almost entirely in an automated fashion
 - Built a tool to automate an internal process, which resulted in a very significant decrease in the time and manpower required to perform the task
 - Refactored a large number of the existing sql queries

 **Santander UK Technology** (March 2018 to August 2018)
 _Software Engineer_
-Santander UK Technology, blockchain team.
+Software engineer at [Santander Technology](https://www.santandertechnology.co.uk/), blockchain team.
 Some relevant work:

 - Designed and implemented the models and smart-contracts for a POC blockchain-based banking app (using Hyperledger Fabric/Composer and Node.js)